oalawa/HTDS-InventoryTracker/README.md

 ## Contact
-If you have any questions, feedback, or would like to get involved with the HTDS-InventoryTracker project, please open an issue in the GitHub repository or reach out directly via [GitHub Issues](https://github.com/oalawa/HTDS-InventoryTracker/issues).
+If you have any questions, feedback, or would like to get involved with the HTDS-InventoryTracker project, please open an issue in the GitHub repository or reach out directly via [GitHub Issues](https://github.com/oalawa/HTDS-InventoryTracker/issues). or contact us directly at [oma4008@med.cornell.edu].

+## FAQs
+Q: How do I resolve dependency issues?
+A: Ensure all dependencies are correctly installed by running `pip install -r requirements.txt`.
+If issues persist, consider creating a virtual environment for the project.

+Q: Can I use this tool with Google Sheets?
+A: Currently, the tool is optimized for Excel files.
+Integration with Google Sheets is a potential feature for future updates.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 We're excited to see how you use and improve HTDS-InventoryTracker!